wulabupenn/scNT-seq/README.md

 ### The folder "notebook_for_figures" contains the code to reproduce the main figures

+For RNA velocity analysis in Fig 3a, we used Dynamo framework (https://github.com/aristoteleo/dynamo-release) which is developed by Dr. Xiaojie Qiu.

 The input files could be downloaded from [here] (https://drive.google.com/drive/folders/1CTdrLUpzye_nlZXWJH9ggS7BRzM-VSqQ?usp=sharing)

 # Contact